cafalchio/photography_website/README.md

 ### Unfixed Bugs

-Could not find a way to make a button to return to the page after openning a full size image.git
+Could not find a way to make a button to return to the page after openning a full size image.

 ## Deployment